frederic-perez/AmE-dictionary/data/idioms.md

 __best of all__ Used to refer to the most important or appealing part of something that has many good parts. _The machine is easy to use, easy to clean, and best of all, it’s absolutely free when you order these books._
 __best-kept secret__
 __bestie__ _slang_ One’s closest friend. _I’m so excited that my bestie is coming to visit this weekend!_
+__between dog and wolf__ Between dusk and daylight. _What were you guys doing out between dog and wolf?
+You better not have been getting into trouble last night!_
 __beyond compare__ Unequalled or peerless. _I’m not surprised that Molly won that scholarship—her intelligence is beyond compare._
 __big boned__ _euphemism_ Fat or obese.
 Usually used as an excuse for one’s size. _I know that people think I have an eating problem, but really I’m just big boned!_
 __big break__ A fortuitous moment, opportunity, or turn of events of great consequence, especially as relates to one’s career. _I had a big break when a movie director saw me in an improv group and offered me an audition for his new film._